lfoswald/lfoswald.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing a PhD in Governance at the Hertie School in Berlin.
-My research focuses on the social and ecological aspects of digitization processes in urban areas.
-I am particularly interested in the way citizens are represented and included in "Smart City" initiatives, to promote sustainable transformations towards a socially equal and ecologically responsible urban future.
+My research focuses on citizen deliberation in online enviornments.
+This is only one way of addressing the important question of how the digital sphere influences democracy.
+In other words, I am interested in how the internet's potential can be used to foster a democratic discourse among a diverse citizenship to develop a livable, sustainable and just future.

 I graduated from the University of Oxford, UK, with a MSc degree in Social Data Science, and from the University of Kassel, Germany, with a BSc and MSc degree in Psychology.
 I previously worked as a student research assistant at the Center for Environmental Systems Research (CESR) Kassel, responsible for the statistical analysis of data in a DFG funded project on the public perception of climate engineering technologies.
-I am interested in the public perception of climate change, political opinion formation, online communication dynamics and the emergence of collective behaviour.
+I am further interested in the public perception of climate change, political opinion formation, online communication dynamics and the emergence of collective behaviour.
 I would like to help construct better policies for sustainability and human well-being, such as the sustainable transformation of mobility systems in urban areas, using my expertise in quantitative methods and psychology.

 ## Most recent paper
 Oswald, L., & Ernst, A. (2020).
 Flying in the Face of Climate Change: Quantitative psychological approach examining the social drivers of individual air travel.
 Journal of Sustainable Tourism. in press.

 ## Current work
-Citizen participation in "Smart City" initiatives with a focus on the City of Berlin.
+Online Deliberation, selection effects, deliberative design and platform policy

 ## Further interests